Optimizing solar panel cleaning in pv installations

-ENGIE Laborelec has developed a complete range of services to help operators tackle solar panel soiling in photovoltaic plants, with two simple aims: driving down cleaning costs and eliminating losses due to soiled panels.
-Our solution is optimizing solar panel cleaning in PV installations
+ENGIE Laborelec has developed a complete range of services to help operators tackle solar panel soiling in photovoltaic plants.
+With two simple aims: driving down cleaning costs and eliminating losses due to soiled panels.
+Our solution is optimizing solar panel cleaning in PV installations.

 In some parts of the world, soiling is the solar farm operators’ biggest challenge, putting investment at serious risk.
 Routine cleaning is the obvious answer, but costs could easily get out of control, cutting deep into profits.
-So how can the solar farm operator optimize their cleaning strategy, drive down cleaning costs and eliminate losses?
+So how can the solar plant operator optimize their cleaning strategy, drive down cleaning costs and eliminate losses?

 ENGIE Laborelec’s four stage approach

 1 - Is cleaning an investment worth making?

 It’s all about knowing the sites’s soiling rate

 According to Thore Müller, Product Manager Cleaning Optimization at ENGIE Laborelec, “To find out whether investment in cleaning is worthwhile, you need to know the site’s soiling rate.
 How much energy you’re losing, and how much it’s worth.
 And that means getting the right sensors in exactly the right places.”

 “From our experience, soiling rates are a bigger problem than many people anticipate, and traditional cleaning methods are very inefficient.”
 Thore Müller confirms: “Precise information on the extent of the problem is crucial when deciding what to do about it.”

 ENGIE Laborelec researches the best soiling sensors on the market so that they can be incorporated into custom made solutions for each individual utility-scale solar plant.